JosephSemrai/TigerChat/README.md

  - Modal images to allow users to click and see a bigger version of images
  - Add night mode
  - Support for more than one chat room
+ - List users instead of just listing amount of online users

 License
 ----